crodier/software-blog/_posts/2025-03-28-cost-of-software-hygiene.md

 to make a new working copy of the system.

-As soon as you can't easily make another copy of the system, you have failed.
+As soon as you can't easily make another copy of the system, you will have failed, from a productivity standpoint.

 I'm not being overly dramatic.

-What happens next is, you can't have more groups of people, working independently on the system, because they can't make their own QA where they can work on the system, and test it until it is ready.
+What happens next is, you can't have more groups of people, working independently on the system, because they can't make their own QA where they can work on the system, and test idependently, it until it is fully ready.

 You need almost as many copies of the software system as you have developers.

 You want it to be easy to make, and easy for people to isolate themselves, and run the entire thing, until they have actually used and verified their own changes.